amantuladhar/amantuladhar.github.io/_posts/2017-10-16-java-9-open-and-opens-keyword-with-example.md

 [Java 9 Automatic Modules](http://atuladhar-aman.github.io/java/2017/10/09/java-9-automatic-module-with-example.html)

-We have come a long way to exploring the new Java Platform Module System.
 In this post we will look at `open` and `opens` keyword.

-To make a long story short, we use `open` and `opens` keyword on `module-info.java` if we want to provide access to our packages to reflection API.
+To make a long story short, we use `open` and `opens` keyword on `module-info.java` file,  if we want to provide reflection API access to module packages.

 We will be working with following directory structure.
 (All files are empty right now)